Embed This Data

 - GDP (PPP):

 - $14.2 billion

 - 1.1% 5-year compound annual growth

 - FDI Inflow:

-The top income tax rate is 31.8 percent, and the flat corporate tax rate is 20 percent.
-Other taxes include a value-added tax (VAT) and an estate tax.
-The overall tax burden is 36.3 percent of total domestic income.
-Government spending has fallen to 46.1 percent of total domestic output.
-The deficit has declined to below 5 percent of GDP as Iceland recovers from its financial crisis, but public debt is equivalent to a full year’s GDP.
+The top personal income tax rate is 31.8 percent, and the flat corporate rate is 20 percent.
+Other taxes include a value-added tax and an estate tax.
+The overall tax burden equals 35.5 percent of total domestic income.
+Government spending has fallen to 43.9 percent of total domestic output.
+The government has recorded its first budget surplus in seven years, and public debt is around 80 percent of GDP.

 The overall regulatory environment remains efficient and competitive.
 Labor regulations are rigid, with broad wage settlements and high unionization.
 Financial crises have occurred periodically, and the government has proposed a sovereign money system whereby the central bank would increase the money supply in proportion to growth and consistent with a mandated inflation target.

 Iceland’s average tariff rate is 1.1 percent.
 The government restricts imports of meat and dairy products and caps investment levels in a few sectors of the economy, including energy and aviation.
 Iceland has restructured and recapitalized its banking system.
 The central bank has eased some of the restrictions on the movement of capital that were instituted following the financial turmoil in 2008.